ASMblock/BlockChain/Readme.md

 ## License

-Chain Core Developer Edition is licensed under the terms of the [GNU Affero General Public License Version 3 (AGPL)](LICENSE).
+ASM Chain Developer Edition is licensed under the terms of the [GNU Affero General Public License Version 3 (AGPL)](LICENSE).

 The Chain Java SDK (`/sdk/java`) is licensed under the terms of the